High-Yield Saving Options Before Rate Cuts Hit

 CDs: A Fed-resistant way to save

 CDs won't earn you the highest rates of return, but they come with a protection other savings options don't have: A fixed APY.
-That means if you lock in a longer-term CD now, the rate you lock in will be the same you carry throughout the term.
+That means if you lock in a longer-term CD now, the rate you lock in will be the same rate you carry throughout the term.

-So, even if the Fed cuts rates, as our team projects, you'll stay ahead of the curve, with many CDs earning over 4%.
+So, even when the Fed cuts rates, as our team projects, you'll stay ahead of the curve, with many CDs earning over 4%.
 Short-term CDs, such as a six-month option from ableBank, earn you a 4.50% return on your deposit.

 Using this Bankrate tool can help you compare and find the best CD rates for you: